maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

 ### (2) What Can Go Wrong?
-- Threat modeling techniques used:
+- Threat modeling techniques used (Poston, 2021):
    - STRIDE
    - CIA
    - MITRE ATT&K